 Categorization Open Ended Response Specific Add to Section B: (4) The state's ability to plan for climate change and the other threats to our water supplies, and take action to secure water resources for the communities, economies, and the ecosystems they support.
 Particular areas of concern are: ·Water supply, including both surface storage and groundwater aquifers; ·Generation of hydroelectric power and other forms of energy; ·River flows to maintain ecosystems and water quality; ·Recreational use of lakes and rivers; and ·Protection from extreme events, including floods, wildfire, and persistent drought.
 (Adapted from the federal SECURE Water Act of 2010.)
 Specific Section B-2 ESA- Human needs are of course higher than that of an animal or its habitat.
 Water use should always regard human uses and agriculture food production higher than supporting an animal or its habitat that is not used for human consumption.
 Specific With respect to the public welfare procedures, please see my comments on the previous page.
 With respect to C, how does the data fit with the activities of the Councils?
 How are the Councils to use the models?
 There should be a template included in these rules so that the regions don't have 9 different solutions.
+Specific Unless there is a specific reason not to include the definite article, using "The Regional Water Planning Council" at the begin of items A, B and C.2 looks and sounds more pleasing.
+Specific Regional Water Planning Council shall also utilize the "best science," data and models "when considering" the needs of future generations of New Mexicans in their regional planning activities.
 General Re: C - How will future generations of New Mexicans be modeled?
 Does future generations consider immigration from other states and out migration from our state?
 General Recognition and respect for historical Acequia rights.
 Not just Tribal rights.
 These have been a factor in hydrological surveys throughout the State.
 Taking their water is taking everyones water!
 Please protect the States groundwaters and recharge zones!
-General Be sure to protect existing rights General Regional Water Planning Council shall consider the following public welfare values of the state in their regional water planning activities: water quality General The Bosque del Apache, for one example, is a top birding site not only in North America but the world.
-It is important to note that future generations of New Mexicans should include a much larger view inclusive of animals and birds and insects.
+General Be sure to protect existing rights General Regional Water Planning Council shall consider the following public welfare values of the state in their regional water planning activities: water quality

+Categorization Open Ended Response General The Bosque del Apache, for one example, is a top birding site not only in North America but the world.
+It is 1 important to note that future generations of New Mexicans should include a much larger view inclusive of animals and birds and insects.
 My land adjacent to the Rio Grande is teeming with life-giving life.
-My neighbors

-Categorization Open Ended Response are still intent on killing it.
+My neighbors are still intent on killing it.
 I agree with Deb Harland that the Rio Grande should be a wildlife corridor.
 Please stop obsessing with your own children and nothing else.
 General where's the priorities?
 For instance, if rationing is needed.
 General How does the whole process work within the existing 13 Adjudications?
 General A very complex process which requires lots of professional expertise.
 How will this be accomplished by a volunteer council?
+General Council recommendations can not conflict with the custom and culture of the regions, not conflict with the present economic investment use of the water and present proposed plans to the local county commission of the area for their review. as the municipal demands increase, the consideration of agriculture usage should be governing.
+General Refer to: compilation of data into a comprehensive computer model yearly.
 Other Please see attached document for redline edits.
 Other Please see attached letter Other As explained before